-Narcissistic Abuse can and often do grow the amygdala within our minds.
+Being in the receiving end of Narcissistic and Emotional Abuse can and often will grow the amygdala within our minds.
 This is the part of our Brian that houses our emotions.
 The amygdala helps to coordinate our responses to those things in our reality, this part of our brains is the part that plays a role in our emotional responses, especially our responses to fear and anger.
-When in a narcissistic relationship, be it our parents, partner, family members, friends.
-With the narcissists gaslighting, Blame shifting, provoking and the other manipulative games they play, it causes our emotions to respond which grows our amygdala, which heightens our feelings sometimes to the extreme, making fear and anger become extreme.
+When in a narcissistic relationship, be it our parents, partner, family members, or friends.
+With the narcissists gaslighting, Blame shifting, provoking and the other manipulative games they play, it causes our emotions to such as fear as the Psychological whiplash￼ from the abuse grows in our amygdala, which heightens our feelings sometimes to the extreme, making fear and anger become extreme.

-So if you fear something, from past experience, Your hippocampus can wipe the memories out.
-Yet, your amygdala can cause irrational fear in things that could potentially trigger past pains, leading to anxiety and often irrational anxiety, leading to emotional outbursts, our minds are then unable to control our emotions as easily as those who’ve not suffered at the hands of a narcissist, often it can become so uncontrollable, we can then end up lashing out, going on benders, fearing abandonment, become addicted to drugs legal, or illegal, smoking, drinking, cannabis, cocaine etc. as coping mechanism.
+So if you fear something from a past experience, Your hippocampus can wipe the memories out from your conscience mind￼.
+Yet, your amygdala can cause irrational fear in things that could potentially trigger past pains, leading to anxiety and often irrational anxiety, leading to emotional outbursts.
+Our minds are then unable to control our emotions as easily as those who’ve not suffered at the hands of a narcissist.
+Often it can become so uncontrollable.
+We can then end up lashing out, going on benders, fearing abandonment, becoming addicted to drugs, legal or illegal, smoking, drinking, cannabis, cocaine etc., as a coping mechanism.
 Then thinking that we could be the narcissist.
 Or that our child/partner/parent could be a narcissist.

-The fear of been abandoned can lead those with CPTSD it BPD, to lash out at those they love the most, or think of suicide, as they feel so low, so miss understood, so helpless, they feel there is no other way out, sometimes people threaten suicide for attention, or from desperation, suicide is serious and should always be taken seriously.
+The fear of being abandoned can lead those with CPTSD it BPD to lash out at those they love the most, or think of suicide, as they feel so low, so miss understood, so helpless, they feel there is no other way out, sometimes people threaten suicide for attention, or from desperation, suicide is serious and should always be taken seriously.

 Nine symptoms of BPD.
 To have the disorder, a person would need five out of the nine criteria below.

 1. Fear of abandonment.
-Those with BPD can have a real fear of being abandoned, to the point where it can have a massive impact on their daily lives and their loved ones, often pushing loved ones away, they can react when those they love are five minutes late, want to go away with friends for the weekend, they can track the movements of their loved ones, pled, beg, cause arguments.
-Which is similar to how those with NPD can react, and often why people coming away from a narcissistic relationship can then question if they are a narcissist, especially when there is little to no trust, so they don’t want the other going away.
+Those with BPD can have a real fear of being abandoned, to the point where it can have a massive impact on their daily lives and their loved ones, often pushing loved ones away.
+They can react when those they love are five minutes late, and want to go away with friends for the weekend.
+They can track the movements of their loved ones, pled, beg, or cause arguments.
+This is similar to how those with NPD can react, and often why people coming away from a narcissistic relationship can then question if they are a narcissist, especially when there is little to no trust, so they don’t want the other going away.
 Paranoid and suspicious of those around them.

 3. Anger.
 Having a very short temper with outbursts of anger, throwing things, screaming, shouting, this can be at those around them, or it can be inwards anger.

 5. Emotional mood swings.
-Unstable mood swing, one minute happy, the next sad.
+Unstable mood swings, one minute happy, the next sad.

 7. Self-destructive.
-Risk-taking behaviours that harm themselves and those around them, taking drugs, unsafe and inappropriate sexual conduct, binge eating, driving dangerously, spending too much.
+Risk-taking behaviours that harm themselves and those around them taking drugs, unsafe and inappropriate sexual conduct, binge eating, driving dangerously, and spending too much.
 To feel something.

 8. No real sense of self.
-Sometimes thinking poorly of themselves as they are a bad person, hating themselves and at other times feeling good about themselves, no long term goals or dreams of what they want in life, changing jobs often, values, beliefs, religions, friends or partners.
+Sometimes thinking poorly of themselves as they are a bad person, hating themselves, and at other times feeling good about themselves, have no long term goals or dreams of what they want in life, changing jobs often, values, beliefs, religions, friends or partners.

 9. Unstable relationship.
-Falling in love fast only to have short-lived yet intense relationships.
-Going to extreme lengths to avoid a relationship breaking down, begging, pleading, self-harm.
+Falling in love fast only to have short-lived yet intense relationships, going to extreme lengths to avoid a relationship breaking down, begging, pleading, and self-harm.